bioinfo-YCU/ConnectomeDB/qmdAndipynbREADME.md

 The following scripts are always executed when qmds are being rendered via quarto:

-`index.qmd`: Home of the ConnectomeDB Database showcasing a Dashboard of statistics.

-`database.qmd`: Main database (All data are being shown).

-`database-mouseOrth.qmd`: Database is limited to those with complete LR Pair ortholog for MOUSE.

-`database-ratOrth.qmd`: Database is limited to those with complete LR Pair ortholog for RAT.

-***

-`index_dashboard.qmd`: Previous reiteration of the Home of the ConnectomeDB Database showcasing a Dashboard of statistics using the Quarto Dashboars format.
+`index.qmd`: Home of the ConnectomeDB Database showcasing figures from the publication.

+`downloads.qmd`: Download page for the data found on the website.

+`under_construction.qmd`: Backup page for the .

 ***